-C. Strangeness
+4.3 Strangeness

 Particles containing strange quarks are important probes of the excited medium created in heavy-ion collisions.
-At top SPS energy strange hadrons, including Ω and $\overline{\Omega}$, appear to be produced in chemical equilibrium [44].
+At top SPS energy strange hadrons, including Ω and $\overline{\Omega}$, appear to be produced in chemical equilibrium [45].
 The equilibration of in particular Ω baryons could not be understood in terms of hadronic two-body relaxation processes in the limited life time of the fireball.
-It was thus taken as strong indication that the system had undergone a transition from a partonic phase to the hadronic final state, with the equilibration being driven by multi-body collisions in the high particle den-
+It was thus taken as strong indication that the system had undergone a transition from a partonic phase to the hadronic final state, with the equilibration being driven by multi-body collisions in the high particle density regime near the phase boundary [46].